AdobeDocs/experience-platform.en/help/query-service/home.md

 ## Use cases

-Query Service provides a flexible approach to your data processing that serves many purposes.
+[!DNL Query Service] provides a flexible approach to your data processing that serves many purposes.
 Amongst others, it can ease the burden of segmentation from marketers, and help generate actionable audiences and meaningful business insights.
 The following use cases offer more indepth examples of the power of [!DNL Query Service].

 ### Adobe Analytics browse abandonment

-This [browse abandonment example centers on using Adobe [!DNL Analytics]](./get-started/use-case.md) data to create a particular actionable audience.
-Query Service accommodates complex logic for segmentation to calculate various personalized attributes for use downstream, or to greatly simplify how you build out your segments.
+This [browse abandonment example centers on using Adobe [!DNL Analytics]](./get-started/use-case.md) data to create a particular actionable audience. [!DNL Query Service] accommodates complex logic for segmentation to calculate various personalized attributes for use downstream, or to greatly simplify how you build out your segments.

 ### Looker BI dashboards